Anas-Awad/Weather_Stats_Scraping/README.md

 # Weather_Stats_Scraping
-scrapin weather data stats for cairo data each minute for 10 minutes
+scraping weather data stats for cairo data each minute for 10 minutes
+# Used Libraries
+bs4, requests, csv, time